Singeetham Srinivasa Rao: Innovative cinema

-Upcoming projects
+Current projects

 Srinivasa Rao plans to make a sequel to Aditya 369 in the future.
 He also expressed his wish to direct a pre-recorded experimental film — a musical in which he wants to use pre-recorded sequences and dialogues while shooting.
 He also wants to make a documentary on the making of Apoorva Sagodhararkal.
 He also wants to write a book on the making of Pushpaka Vimana, and his autobiography in the form of a screenplay.

+In July 2026, the fantasy-comedy musical film directed by him, Sing Geetham, was released.
+Blending a novel narrative style with entertainment and music, produced by Vyjayanthi Movies, with music composed by Devi Sri Prasad, and written by Gautami Challagulla (story, screenplay, and dialogues), the film received positive reviews.

 Collaborators

 Srinivasa Rao is particularly noted for his collaboration with two actors - Dr. Rajkumar and Kamal Haasan - which resulted in commercially successful and critically acclaimed movies.
 With Kamal Haasan he made films such as Pushpaka Vimana (1987), Apoorva Sagodharargal (1990) and Michael Madana Kama Rajan (1991) among others, He also directed Kamal Haasan in his 100th film Raja Paarvai / Amavasya Chandrudu (1981).

 He directed Rajkumar in seven Kannada films in the 1980s.
 Notable among them are Haalu Jenu (1982), Chalisuva Modagalu (1982), Bhagyada Lakshmi Baramma (1986), and Rajkumar's 200th film Devatha Manushya (1988).
 He was also the first person to direct Dr. Rajkumar and all his three sons.
-He directed Shiva Rajkumar and Raghavendra Rajkumar in their debut movies, Anand (1986) and Chiranjeevi Sudhakara (1988) respectively.
+He directed Shiva Rajkumar and Raghavendra Rajkumar in their debut movies, Anand (1986) and Chiranjeevi Sudhakar (1988) respectively.
 He had also directed Puneeth Rajkumar as a child artiste in Eradu Nakshatragalu in which he played dual role.
 Most of his Kannada films were produced by Parvathamma Rajkumar whose ability to judge what would work with the audience and whose story-picking knack he believed in.
 He was the only director to have worked with her on at least one film in each of the seven years during 1982 to 1988.

 Srinivasa Rao also collaborated with Balakrishna in three films — the science fiction film Aditya 369 (1991), fantasy film Bhairava Dweepam (1994), and the mythological film Sri Krishnarjuna Vijayam (1996).
 Aditya 369 and Bhairava Dweepam are considered landmark films in science fiction and fantasy genres respectively in Telugu cinema.
 He directed Rajendra Prasad in two films — Brundavanam (1992) and Madam (1994).
 Both were commercially successful.

 Kannada actor Shivaram has been a part of all seven movies of Srinivasa Rao starring Rajkumar.
 B. C. Gowrishankar, a regular cameraman for Rajkumar movies, was selected as the cinematographer for Srinivasa Rao's later movies - Pushpaka Vimana and Michael Madana Kama Rajan.
 Another regular technician of Rajkumar movies - art director Peketi Ranga - was also selected as the art director for Srinivasa Rao's Michael Madana Kama Rajan.